 Lately we’ve been experiencing a new season of note: wildfire season.
 Any time from June-September there is a possibility of wildfires affecting the state.
 These fires could affect travel, cause certain locations to be closed, or create smoky/hazy horizons that limit visibility of the mountains around the area.
 If you’re eloping in Grand Junction (or the state) during the summer it’s important to be aware of active fires and have a backup plan for locations just in case.

-Where to Stay – Lodging in Grand Junction
+Where to Stay for Your Elopement – Lodging in Grand Junction

 Hotels in Grand Junction